stuartcusackie/statamic-blade-view-data/README.md

 # Statamic Blade View Data

-Facades to access Statamic data from within Blade views and components.
+Optimised facades to access Statamic data from within Blade views and components.
+Likely to become redundant when Statamic has better blade component support.

 ## Installation